tiagogiraldo/crewforge/README.md

-# crewforge
+# Crewforge

-Crewforge:   "The platform that helps teams build, collaborate, and succeed"  Project management platform for development teams.
+"The platform that helps teams build, collaborate, and succeed"

+Project management platform for development teams.